Executive Director of Language Instruction for the School of Arts & Sciences

-She teaches regularly at the Middlebury Summer Language School where she offers courses ranging from Methods of Teaching German as a Foreign Language, to Curriculum Planning and to Digital Pedagogy.
+She teaches regularly at the Middlebury Summer Language School where she offers courses ranging from Diversifying the German Curriculum, to Methods of Teaching German as a Foreign Language, Curriculum Planning and to Digital Pedagogy.
 Thus, teaching represents the most immediate and rewarding venue of combining research projects, application of technology and language education.
 She received the 2010 SAS Dean's Award for Distinguished Teaching by Affiliated Faculty.

 In her capacity as Executive Director of Language Instruction for the School of Arts & Sciences, she oversees language Instruction and the language education community across SAS, The Wharton Business School/Lauder Institute MBA/MA program, College of Liberal and Professional Studies (LPS), The Educational Linguistics Division of The Graduate School of Education and The School of Engineering and Applied Science.
 Thus, she is involved in sustained quality of language and culture instruction for more than 42 languages taught at Penn.